 Now more than any other time, Supply Chain multi-tier partners need complete modernization (aka Digital Transformation) of their Supply Chain applications with enhanced visibility, traceability, and agility to change the applications or even innovate.
 The ability to leverage any channel for this visibility and traceability is critical.
-They need a solution that modernizes their legacies while allowing omni-channel interactions.
+They need a solution that modernizes their legacies while allowing omnichannel interactions.

 Supply Chain Digital Transformation for Modernization: The Journey

-A chain is as strong as its weakest link.
+A Chain is as Strong as its Weakest Link.

 Here are some pragmatic steps to embark upon a robust modernization journey – with some recommendations.

-- Governance in Enabling 2 Speed IT: innovation speed and maintenance; enablement and governance through the SC CC.
+Innovation speed and maintenance; enablement and governance through the SC CC.
 Organizations must balance transforming slower, transactional legacy systems with developing new fast-speed architecture.

-- Driven by measurable SC Continuous Improvement: the continuous monitoring and improvements with various types of optimizations of agreed upon KPIs for the SC is very much a core competency and focus for the SC CC.
+The continuous monitoring and improvements with various types of optimizations of agreed upon KPIs for the SC is very much a core competency and focus for the SC CC.

-- Leveraging the Low Code Platform: enablement, training and education of the benefits of Low Code are also key capabilities of the SC CC.
+Enablement, training, and education of the benefits of Low Code are also key capabilities of the SC CC.

 There are others.
 If you are interested in establishing an SC CC and understanding how it relates to your other CCs, contact LANSA.